Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Reinforcement learning setup

 \section{Reinforcement learning setup}

-In the reinforcement learning framework, the control of a Quadrotor is modeled as a Markov Decision Process and represented as a tuple of five elements $(\mathbb{E}, \pi, \mathbb{A}, \mathbb{S}, \mathbf{R})$, where $\mathbb{E}$ is the environment, $\mathbb{A}$ is the set of actions, $\mathbb{S}$ and $\mathbf{R}$ are the current state and rewards returned by the environment, and $\pi$ is the policy in charge of taking control decisions.
+In the reinforcement learning framework, the control of a Quadrotor is modeled as a Markov Decision Process and represented as a tuple of five elements $(\mathbb{E}, \pi, \mathbb{A}, \mathbb{S}, \mathbf{R})$, where $\mathbb{E}$ is the environment (the simulation engine \textit{Gym-PyBullet-Drones} in this case), $\mathbb{A}$ is the set of actions, $\mathbb{S}$ and $\mathbf{R}$ are the current state (observation) and rewards returned by the environment respectively, and $\pi$ is the policy (a neural network) in charge of taking control decisions (mapping observations to actions).